Judge sets doubleheader K record as Yanks and Tigers split | New Country 923

 Miguel Cabrera and Victor Martinez hit back-to-back doubles in the seventh to give Detroit a 4-2 lead.
 The Tigers have hit a double in 52 consecutive games, their third-longest such streak since 1908.

-“We sent our ace out there for the first game and counted on him giving us a big performance,” Yankees manager Aaron Boone said.

-Severino did just that, striking out 10 to win his seventh straight decision and extend New York’s winning streak to five games.

-Severino (9-1) allowed two runs — one earned — and four hits while walking none.
-He is 7-0 in 10 starts since losing at Boston on April 10.
+Severino (9-1) struck out 10 to improve to 7-0 in his last 10 starts.
+He allowed two runs — one earned — and four hits while walking none.

 Austin Romine hit a three-run homer, and Torres and Greg Bird each homered for the AL East-leading Yankees, who briefly moved 21 games over .500 for just the second time since ending the 2012 season at 95-67; the Yankees were 91-70 last year before losing their regular-season finale.